 D.  Site plan approval shall not be required for residential and residential accessory structures on fire-damaged properties but instead shall be integrated into the building permit process.
 The requirements of Section 18.140.030 (Processing application—Conditions of approval) shall not apply to building permits for any single-family dwelling unit, guest cottage, accessory dwelling unit or accessory residential structure, nor for any agricultural use of land or buildings as defined in Section 18.08.040 (Agriculture).

 E.  Prior to determining that a project meets the criteria contained in this chapter, the department may require the submittal of additional information including, but not limited to, a photo or computer simulation of the project and associated improvements or documentation of the location and size of structures existing prior to the fire.
+F. If there is insufficient area on a fire-damaged property to locate a mobile home or recreational vehicle while clean-up and rebuilding occurs, one may be placed temporarily at an off-site commercial zoned property, subject to compliance with all of the provisions in Napa County Policy Manual Section 12B (Temporary Housing).

-Section Three.
+SectionFour.
 Section 8.80.040 (Applicability.) of Chapter 8.80 (Disaster Recovery) of the Napa County Code is amended in full to read as follows:

 8.80.040 – Applicability.

-Except where so stated in this chapter, this ordinance shall apply to land within the burn area of the fire disaster and to each parcel existing as of October 1, 2017, on which one or more buildings were destroyed, or for which the director declared one or more structures to be unsafe to use or occupy, as a result of the fire disaster.
+Except where so stated in this chapter, this ordinance shall apply to land within the burn area for each fire disaster and to each parcel existing as of the date of the applicable fire disaster, on which one or more buildings were destroyed, or for which the director declared one or more structures to be unsafe to use or occupy, as a result of the fire disaster.

-Section Four.
+SectionFive.
 Section 8.80.130 (Conservation Regulations for Fire-Damaged Properties.) of Chapter 8.80 (Disaster Recovery) of the Napa County Code is amended to read in full as follows:

-Section 8.80.130 - Conservation Regulations for Fire-Damaged Properties
+Section 8.80.130 - Conservation Regulations for Fire-Damaged Properties and Fire-Damaged Vineyards.

 A. Unless otherwise exempt under County Code Section 18.108.050 (V), Chapter 18.108 (Conservation Regulations) shall apply to a fire-damaged property, except that the zoning administrator shall be authorized to hear and decide requests for exceptions to the conservation regulations in the form of a use permit pursuant to Section 18.108.040 (Exceptions.).